dylansql/Recent-Records/Assets/README.md

 #### MVP

 - Find and use external api
+- Allow user to enter input in working search
 - Render data on page
-- create nav links that drop down selectable categories
 - link footer to github and LinkedIn
-- Allow user to generate recommendation albums dependant on their parameters
+- transitional background

 #### PostMVP

 - Add second API
 - Use local storage to save user favorites
 - when selecting time line.
 The css will reflect a different time period area.
-- Allow user to save recommendations in seperate page
+- render additional results in a css animation
 - left click to add right click to remove

 ## Project Schedule